Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves: Contents

-In section \ref{thetatwo}, we focus on the situation where $\OK = \Z$, and we establish diverse properties of the $\theta$-invariants of some euclidean lattice $\Eb$ that compare them to diverse invariants of $\Eb$ classically considered in geometry of numbers.
-Notably we establish the following estimates comparing the two ``arithmetic avatars" $\hot(\Eb)$ and $\hon(\Eb)$ of the ``geometric" invariant $h^0(C,V)$:
+In Chapter \ref{thetatwo}, we focus on the situation where $\OK = \Z$, and we establish diverse properties of the $\theta$-invariants of some Euclidean lattice $\Eb$ that compare them to diverse invariants of $\Eb$ classically considered in geometry of numbers.
+Notably we establish the following estimates comparing the two ``arithmetic avatars" $\hot(\Eb)$ and $\hon(\Eb)$ of the ``geometric" invariant $h^0(C,V)$ mentioned in Paragraph \ref{origins} above: where $\rk E$ denotes the rank of $\Eb$.